What is an Edge Data Center? All You Need To Know

 bandwidth

-In edge infrastructure, the distance between the data center and the end-user has an influence on data throughput or bandwidth.
-Edge applications like mobile video and IoT necessitate data throughput that was previously unheard of prior to the introduction of contemporary 4G/5G mobile technologies.
+In the world of edge infrastructure, the distance separating the data center and the end-user directly impacts data throughput or bandwidth.
+Edge-centric applications like mobile video streaming and IoT require data throughput that was unimaginable before the advent of contemporary 4G/5G mobile technologies.

 Clearly, the optimal consequence for the end-user in terms of latency and throughput is to locate computational capabilities in near proximity.
 This removes data center hops, allowing for the most data to be sent over high-speed 5G or fiber-optic broadband.
 And it’s all about location when it comes to edge computing.